-This is a collection of the ten most common questions, if you don't find your question here, feel free to ask!
+This is a collection of the ten most frequently asked questions.
+If you don't find your question here, feel free to contact me directly!

 Where can I find your public blueprints?

 Our blueprints are available on our github repository.
 Feel free to open new issues or pull requests.

 A cargo is a shared storage solution implemented using an S3-like system.
 When you launch a probe with a cargo you are mounting that cargo locally: all the files you put in that directory will survive after you destroy the probe, as will the jobs.

 Does my data inside a probe/job/api survive after I delete it?